franblas/trognon/README.md

 ## Develop your own backend
 Trognon is using the [open food facts api](http://world.openfoodfacts.org/data) in order to fetch informations for products.
 If you want to develop your own backend, there is [an example](backend/) of code.

+## Licensing
+Trognon is licensed under the MIT License.
+See [LICENSE](LICENSE) for the full license text.